Medical Malpractice Overview

 Elements of a Medical Malpractice Claim

-- There must be a duty owed to someone
+- There must be a duty owed to someone;

-- The breach of that duty must result in harm or damage that is proximately caused by that breach
+- The breach of that duty must result in harm or damage that is proximately caused by that breach.

 The Duty of Care

+Tort reform is a change or alteration laws regarding who can sue or be sued, mostly to limit large awards for damages.
 Much of the reasoning behind tort reform is the notion that medical malpractice lawsuits are one of the biggest drivers of high medical costs.
 However, a study published by the Congressional Budget Office in 2009 concluded that limiting malpractice liability would limit health care spending in the U.S. by just one-half of 1 percent.
 Still, fear of being sued has led many doctors to perform what is called "defensive medicine," the act of ordering extra tests and using expensive imaging devices in order to provide a defense for any possible lawsuit by the patient.